As he begins the new season, 2011-2012, Yoav Talmi continues his worldwide activity holding three titles -

 excerpts from Les Troyens, and more.
 He has recorded also as pianist,

 accompanying his wife, flutist Er’ella Talmi.
+Although Yoav Talmi is known today primarily as a conductor, he always

+other works.
 Born in Israel, Yoav Talmi is a graduate of the Rubin Academy of Music

 in Tel Aviv and The Juilliard School in New York, where he earned